Marmalade Australia Pty Ltd (ABN 56 637 723 196)

 - We require our service providers to adhere to strict privacy guidelines and not to keep this information or use it for any unauthorised purposes.

 - We may disclose Personal Information outside of the jurisdiction from which it was collected.
-In the conduct of our business, we and/or our service providers (including Brontech as our KYC/AML service provider) may transfer to, hold or access Personal Information outside Australia from various countries, including New Zealand.
+In the conduct of our business, we and/or our service providers (including Brontech as our KYC/AML service provider) may transfer to, hold or access Personal Information outside Australia from various countries, including New Zealand, the United States, Singapore and countries in the European Union.
 The Privacy Laws of those countries may not provide the same level of protection as the Privacy Laws of the country from which the Personal Information was collected.
-However, this does not change our commitments to safeguard your privacy and we will comply with all applicable laws relating to the cross-border data disclosure.
+However, this does not change our commitment to safeguard your privacy, and we will comply with all applicable laws relating to the cross-border data disclosure.

 - Like most organisations, marketing is important to our functions and activities.
 We may therefore, from time to time, send marketing materials to current or prospective customers.
 We only do so in accordance with applicable laws or with your prior consent.